Museum of Contemporary Art

 CAREER TRACK LEADING TO THIS POSITION:

 The successful candidate will have a minimum of ten years of broad based finance experience as a Chief Financial Officer (or a closely related role), preferably at a nonprofit institution.
+Experience in a collection based museum would be preferred.
 Demonstrated financial, administrative, and operational leadership at the CFO level is expected.
 Ideally, candidates will have an understanding of nonprofit and museum regulations and standards as it pertains to staff, art objects, and standards and practices (i.e. GAAP, Tax, AAM, and AAMD).
 Candidates should have the ability to understand and resolve complex issues, problems, and disputes of a collecting art museum and 501c3 organization.
-The successful candidate will have excellent leadership, entrepreneurial, decision-making, and management skills.
+The successful candidate will have excellent leadership, entrepreneurial decision-making, and management skills.
 This individual will have extensive experience with budget and financial analysis, as well as knowledge of GAAP and fund accounting.
 Expertise in organizational management and planning, and supervision of staff at varying levels of experience and skills is expected.
 This individual will bring the ability to initiate and maintain effective working relationships with a diverse staff, Board of Trustees, and a variety of individuals from public and private organizations.

-An undergraduate degree is required; an MBA degree or equivalent is preferred.
+An undergraduate degree is required; an MBA degree and/or CPA certification is preferred.

 Annual compensation will be competitive and relocation assistance, if needed, is negotiable.
 A comprehensive benefits package will be provided.